-A woman's wristwatch has been found and can be picked up after identification at the switchboard in Stealey Hall.
+# up after identification at the switchboard in Stealey Hall.

-Mrs. Linda Blackwood said the watch will be held for the watch will be held

-LOST: A lady's Winthrop class ring with black onyx stone.
+Mrs. Linda Blackwood said the watch will be held for the owner. , LOST: A lady's Winthrop class ring with black onyx stone.
 Yellow gold with initials S.L.F. on inside.
 Finder please contact Mrs. Blackwood at the switchboard.

-THE

-NUPTIALS

-by Doug Baltzegar

-Det. +1+, +1+7+, + Th+ touble-ring ceremony will be formal.
-Dr . .. .. ..

-+ One of a

-+ File under

-"what's happening

-+ CONTINUING SERIES ...

-COMING: 100000 Volkate of .m.q & sa od 111w go+bbow mow."
-TrainenWhat are inuptials?
-I diw egellob lill same mort betsuberg Animal?
+11 What are 'nuptials?'
+Animal?
 Vegetable?
 Mineral?

-Miw applied asswell notes of more Are they friendly?
+Are they friendly?
 What do they look like?
 Where do they come from?
 What do they eat?
 Do they hibernate?
 Will I know one if I see one?

 Whatever they are, let it be known that the 'nuptials' are coming to Southeastern Seminary.
 These 'nuptials' might be best understood in the context of medical science as a contagion.
 If this is the case, then we have evidence of a 'pestilence' running rampant on campus.
 At least six (6) couples have come down with this contagion.
 The first stage of this 'disease' is called 'nuptialitus,' and in layman's terms this means engagement.
 Please be in prayer for these people: HARVEY MYERS & MARGARET BUCHANAN; RALPH GROW & YVONNE ASHE; DOUG WILLIAMS & MARGARET POTTS; BUZZ HARRISON & CHERRY MARTIN; DOUG BALTZEGAR & LAURA WHITE; and CHARLES BRIDGES & GLORIA KIMBALL.
-The second stage of this 'disease' is 'latent nuptialitus' and in layman's terms is sometimes called 'wedded bliss.
-Bliss' is short for blisters, and sometimes is highly contagious.
-If you happen to come into contact with one of these 'engaged' couples, be careful -- they are carriers (They carry a torch for one another.)
-If you should be 'exposed' tolly as now 'nuptialitus' here is what you are supposed to do (prescription) for 'cleansing' (purifying): Go to the Neuse River and wash seven (7) times; read and administer the directions for cleansing the leper in Leviticus 13 and 14.
-If the 'nuptialias' is not cleared up after that, just put calamine lotion on the blisters and come to class as usual signa legado
+The second stage of this 'disease' is 'latent nuptialitus' and in layman's terms is sometimes called 'wedded bliss.'
+'Bliss' is short for blisters, and sometimes is highly contagious.
+If you happen to come into contact with one of these 'engaged' couples, be careful--they are carriers (They carry a torch for one another.)
+If you should be 'exposed' to 'nuptialitus' here is what you are supposed to do (prescription) for 'cleansing' (purifying): Go to the Neuse River and wash seven (7) times; read and administer the directions for cleansing the leper in Leviticus 13 and 14.
+If the 'nuptialiws' is not cleared up after that, just put calamine lotion on the blisters and come to class as usual.

-VICTIMS OF NUPTIALITUS: soch askino aid ass) to six has substituted in the Miss Margaret Buchanan and Harvey Myers have been engaged ('nuptialized') since April 13 of this year.
-NUPTIALS (cont.) + File under Their wedding will be at 3 p.m. in Binkley Chapel Dec.
+VICTIMS OF NUPTIALITUS:

+Miss Margaret Buchanan and Harvey Myers have been engaged ('nuptialized') since April 13 of this year.

+"Sevis and latic paraterizateard log wel noteesers out (Cont., next page) NUPTIALS (cont.) + File under Their wedding will be at 3 p.m. in Binkley Chapel Dec.
 15, 1973.
 The double-ring ceremony will be formal.
 Dr. John I Durham is to be officiating minister.
 Miss Buchanan is a native of Spruce Pine, N.C.
 She graduated from Mars Hill College with a B.A. degree in elementary education.
 Harvey is a native of Rocky Mount, N.C.
-He graduated from Carson Newman College with a B.A. degree in religion and sociology.
-Margaret and Harvey had their wedding bands engraved.
+He graduated from Carson Newman College with a B.A. degree in religion and sociology. te they friendig?
+What do they look like?
+Where Margaret and Harvey had their wedding bands engraved.
 The band to be given to Harvey reads, "Love is eternal."
-The band to be given to Margaret reads, "Agape." and "Shalom."
+The band to be given to Margaret reads, "Agape," and "Shalom."
 Harvey said, "We will reside in Bostwick Hall after a wedding trip to parts unknown.
-Margaret thought a minute and became more serious before she said, "I want to share my whole life with him forever." # DON'T FORGET TO PRE-REGISTER IN SHARE TO BE A SHARE TO BE The following pre-registration has been set:
+Margaret thought a minute and became more serious before she said, "I want to share my whole life with him forever."
+Please be in prayer for these-people:-MpHPFF - --- The following pre-registration has been set: